akheron/jansson/README.rst

    $ autoreconf -i

 and the dependency for this is build-essential.
+There is also support for cmake, added in 2012.

 Documentation